Belavkin-Staszewski Quantum Markov Chains

 \section{Abstract}

 It is well-known that the conditional mutual information of a quantum state is zero if, and only if, the quantum state is a quantum Markov chain.
 Replacing the Umegaki relative entropy in the definition of the conditional mutual information by the Belavkin-Staszewski (BS) relative entropy, we obtain the BS-conditional mutual information, and we call the states with zero BS-conditional mutual information Belavkin-Staszewski quantum Markov chains.
 In this article, we establish a correspondence which relates quantum Markov chains and BS-quantum Markov chains.
-This correspondence allows us to find a recovery map for the BS-relative entropy in the spirit of the Petz recovery map.
+This correspondence allows us to find a recovery map for the BS-entropy in the spirit of the Petz recovery map.
+Furthermore, we show that, over the set of BS-quantum Markov chains, this correspondence constitutes an entanglement-breaking map.
 Moreover, we prove a structural decomposition of the Belavkin-Staszewski quantum Markov chains and also study states for which the BS-conditional mutual information is only approximately zero.
-As an application, we show that the conditional mutual information of the state associated to the Gibbs state of a quantum spin chain with local, finite-range, translation-invariant interactions at any positive temperature via this new correspondence decays superexponentially fast with the size of the middle system.
+We subsequently extend the aforementioned correspondence, structural decomposition and recovery map to arbitrary pairs of states and conditional expectations.
+As an application of the correspondence, we find the first family of states with non-vanishing conditional mutual information for which it decays superexponentially fast with the size of the middle system.